Influence of a Wife and Mother – Marriage Message #356

 “Better to live in a corner of the roof than share a house with a quarrelsome wife“ (Proverbs 25:24).
 “Better to live in a desert than with a quarrelsome and ill-tempered wife“ (Proverbs 21:19).
 “The wise woman builds her house, but with her own hands the foolish one tears hers down“ (Proverbs 14:1).

-Do you see what I mean as far as the influence a woman can bring into her home?
+Do you see the influence a woman can bring into her home?
 So, for this Marriage Message, we’d like to give our women readers a number of quotes to read that can affirm, challenge, and help as you participate with God as His colleague, in ministering within your home.
 (Next month Steve will address the men on Father’s Day, so don’t think this will stay one-sided forever.)

 …”It’s a spiritual fact that kindness kills wickedness far more effectively than nagging, complaining, or disrespect.
 Remember, God won us with grace when we were his rebellious enemies.
 He doesn’t ask anything of you that he hasn’t already done himself.
 God says that we are responsible to love, even in the face of another’s irresponsibility.”
 (Gary Thomas, “Sacred Influence”)